Pursuing Partnership:Men and Women Leading Together

-Missio Nexus ’24’ series: Atlanta, GA Hosted by TMS Global
+Missio Nexus ’24’ series: Kansas City, MO Hosted by Avant Ministries

 *Creating Pathways for Women in Organizational Leadership